realpython/python-guide/docs/writing/tests.rst

 :module:`unittest2` is a backport of Python 2.7's :module:`unittest` module which has an improved API and better assertions over the one available in previous versions of Python.

-If you're using Python 2.6 or below, you can install it with pip
+If you're using Python 2.6 or below, you can install it with :program:`pip`.

 .. code-block:: console

     $ pip install unittest2

-You may want to import the module under the name unittest to make porting code to newer versions of the module easier in the future
+You may want to import the module under the name ``unittest``, to make porting code to newer versions of the module easier in the future

 .. code-block:: python